AdamAboudi/AssignmentOrganizer/README.md

 # AssignmentOrganizer

-Personal Project created in 2017, but with continuous improvements for fun.
+Personal Project created in 2017 with continuous improvements.

 Maintains a list of assignments ordered by "power" - a metric that gives an assignment its overall importance.